OpenTermsArchive/contrib-versions/Gravatar/Privacy Policy.md

 Automattic’s Services are worldwide.
 Different Automattic companies are the controller (or co-controller) of personal information, which means that they are the company responsible for processing that information, based on the particular service and the location of the individual using our Services.

 Depending on the Services you use, more than one company may be the controller of your personal data.
-Generally, the “controller” is the Automattic company that entered into the contract with you under the Terms of Service for the the product or service you use.
+Generally, the “controller” is the Automattic company that entered into the contract with you under the Terms of Service for the product or service you use.
 In addition, Automattic Inc., our US-based company, is the controller for some of the processing activities across all of our Services worldwide.

 The chart below explains the controllers for processing your personal information.
 We use the term “Designated Countries” to refer to Australia, Canada, Japan, Mexico, New Zealand, and all countries located in the European continent.